mfournier91/WDI11Superlatives/superlatives.md

 *Alex: Most likely to work remotely at his next job

-*Gio: Retroactively invents MapQuest with his giography skillz.
+*Gio: Retroactively invents MapQuest with his giography skillz, hosts many incredible websites on Yahoo Giocities, and of course founded Nat Gio

 *John: Most likely to know the meaning of life but not tell anyone.